Ze-Rax/TrackmaniaFlagRush/README.md

 ## Preparations

-Place the contents of `GameClient` folder into your gamedata folder usually located at `My Documents/Trackmania`, this installs the needed MapType-script and Items you need to craft maps for FlagRush.
+Place the contents of `GameClient` folder into your gamedata folder usually located at `My Documents/Trackmania`, this installs the needed MapType-script and items you need to create maps for FlagRush.

 ## 1. Setup map with according MapType-script

 1. Open `Advanced map editor`.
-2. At bottom right, select `Map options` to brind a popup menu
+2. At bottom right, select `Map Options` to open a popup menu.
+(Crossed wrench + screwdriver icon)
 3. Click the first button: `Set Map Type`
 4. Select `FlagRushArena` from the Map type-field
    - if the type is not at the list, select `Pick from file` and point to the `FlagRushArena.Script.txt` located at your computer.